Blog Post

 2. WebAssembly improves execution time by making multiple steps in the engine’s pipeline faster.
 For example, parsing is greatly simplified, and the code is already in an intermediate format and just needs to be validated.
 Lin Clark wrote an excellent article about the reasons WebAssembly is fast.

 3. WebAssembly can be improved with new features independent of JavaScript.
-A good example of this is the SIMD (Single Instruction/Multiple Data) extension to JavaScript.
+A good example of this is the SIMD (single instruction, multiple data) extension to JavaScript.
 This CPU-powered acceleration is a key optimization in modern assembly, but the impact on the JavaScript API is so big that plans to bring it there were abandoned because of its complexity.
 Instead, this feature will be added to WebAssembly directly with no JavaScript API.

 4. WebAssembly’s memory concept is based on the growable Memory class.
 This makes it possible to have more dynamic memory allocation.